alejandrodbm/SmtpBruteForce/readme.txt

 [smtp server]:        Host of the smtp server.
 [smtp port: 465|587]: To specify port under service is listening (465/587 ports only).
 [Keywords List]:      Text file fill with words separated by commas.
-[Password length]:    Length of the resulted word in the combination process. if "1" is used, the word list is used as a simple dictionary
+[Password length]:    Length of the resulted word in the combination process. if "1" is used, the words list is used as a simple
-                      but if the number is equal or greater than "2", the words contained in the text file will be used to build combinations growing until you reach the length specified.
+                      dictionary but if the number is equal or greater than "2", the words contained in the text file will be used to build combinations growing until the length specified is reached.
 [Number of procs]:    Amount of concurrent processes needed.
 [Delay(ms)]:          Waiting between concurrent processes for the execution.